sorhanp/sorhanp.github.io/_posts/2019-05-18-DevSecOps weekly #7.markdown

 However, this is not all that needs to be done.
 It is also important to know “your enemies”, by making a competitor analysis.
 This can be used to find out if something has been done before.
 Of course, this doesn’t mean that something that has been already discovered, should not be done.
 Rather, it is a signal that something must be done better for your UX to be better than competitors.
 A tool to this is benchmarking, which is figuring out if something like this has been implemented somewhere.

-Here is one example of an investigation done using post-it notes:
+Here is one example of an investigation done using post-it notes.
+Image by visualpun.ch.
+Image source [here][image]:

 ![Post-it notes](/assets/post_it_board.jpg)